 If an AF requests the PCF to report on the Reallocation of credit event for the associated service data flow(s), the PCF shall inform the AF (when it gets informed by the SMF) that credit has been reallocated after credit was no longer available and the termination action was applied for the service data flow(s) related to the AF session.

-The PCF can arm the trigger of 5GS Bridge information available to SMF based on local policy (i.e. without an AF request) or based on subscription request from TSCTSF.
-The PCF shall, upon reception of the 5GS Bridge information (refer to clause 6.1.3.23) from the SMF, forward this information to the TSN AF or the TSCTSF.
+The PCF can arm the trigger of 5GS Bridge/Router information available to SMF based on local policy (i.e. without an AF request) or based on subscription request from TSCTSF.
+The PCF shall, upon reception of the 5GS Bridge/Router information (refer to clause 6.1.3.23) from the SMF, forward this information to the TSN AF or the TSCTSF.
 When the PCF has received the User plane node Management Information Container or Port Management Information Container and related port number from SMF, the PCF also provides User plane node Management Information Container or Port Management Information Container and related port number to the TSN AF or TSCTSF.
-When SMF has reported the 5GS Bridge information and no AF session exists, the PCF forward this information to a pre-configured TSN AF, or to a pre-configured TSCTSF or a TSCTSF discovered and selected via NRF.
+When SMF has reported the 5GS Bridge/Router information and no AF session exists, the PCF forward this information to a pre-configured TSN AF, or to a pre-configured TSCTSF or a TSCTSF discovered and selected via NRF.
 In the case of private IPv4 address being used for IP type PDU Session, the PCF shall additionally report DNN and S-NSSAI of the PDU Session to TSCTSF.

 If the AF requests the PCF to report on the outcome of the service area coverage change, the PCF reports the outcome of the service area coverage change to the AF and notifies the current service area coverage to the AF.
 The outcome is the result of the execution of the request of service coverage change at the PCF; the outcome is successful if the request was executed, and includes the current service area coverage that may be the same or different from the service area coverage provided by the AF.
 The subscription may also be implicit.
 In this case there may be bulk subscription, either for an Internal-Group-Id or for any UE.
 In order to prevent massive notifications to the AF, the request for any UE is associated to a specific Application Identifier or DNN, S-NSSAI.
 For bulk subscription, when the AF request includes an expiration time, the PCF stops reporting to the AF when the expiration time is reached.